 Summer was manageable but Winter was better.
 Autumn and Winter were about the same.
-The intensity of her eye colour was dramatically enhanced in the Autumn drapes but her skin was unevenly yellow.
+The intensity of her eye colour was dramatically enhanced in the Autumn drapes but the skin tone was not improved.

 The photographs show calm, evenly coloured skin.
 Yes, Pam has skin to be envied.
 But Pam is also a Mom with 2 young kids.
 She does not sleep well every night.
-Still, in her perfect colours, you can see the luminous, flawless, poreless, Snow White skin, the white teeth, and the crisp whiteness of the white of the eye.
+Still, in her beautiful colours, you can see the luminous, flawless, poreless skin, the white teeth, and the crisp whiteness of the white of the eye.

-Look at the expression in her eyes.
-She feels comfortable.
-These are the colours that she recognizes because they live inside her already.
-Pam is experiencing what i is like when colour speaks for you.
+Wearing our own colours make us feel good too.
+Pam feels comfortable in these colours.
+These are the colours that she recognizes because they live inside her already and speak truthfully on her behalf.
 It is telling the world who she really is and it feels familiar, like a truth you have always known but have never heard spoken before.